Aissam-salman/Embed-Instagram/README.md

-# Embed-Instagram-
+# Embed-Instagram
-Embed instagram easy
+Embed instagram profil easily

 1: Copy the HTML code (click ``raw`` and ``ctrl+a``) <br>
 2: Paste in your editor code <br>